-9.4 Injection site ulceration and necrosis
+9.4 Injection site ulceration

 Care should be taken to avoid inadvertent intradermal or intramuscular injection.
 BELKYRA should be injected mid-way into the preplatysmal subcutaneous fat tissue in the submental area.

-Injections that are too superficial (into the dermis) may result in skin ulceration and necrosis.
-Do not withdraw the needle from the subcutaneous fat during injection, as this could increase the risk of intradermal exposure and potential skin ulceration and necrosis.
-Consider withholding subsequent treatments until resolution of injection site ulceration or injection site necrosis.
+Do not withdraw the needle from the subcutaneous fat during injection, as this could increase the risk of intradermal exposure and potential skin ulceration.